Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Regularized Schr odinger Bridge for High-Fidelity Speech Enhancement

-Let the clean data $x$ be a realization of a random vector $X$ with probability density function $p_X$.
-The degraded measurement $y$ (e.g., noisy speech in SE) is a realization of a random vector $Y$.
-Given $y$, our objective is to draw an estimate $\hat{x}$ from the posterior distribution $p_{\hat{X}\mid Y}(\cdot\mid y)$ such that $\hat{x}$ faithfully reconstructs $x$.
+In this paper, we formulate SE as an inverse problem of recovering clean speech from measurements.
+The clean speech $x$ is a realization of a random vector $X$ with prior distribution $p_X$.
+The measurement $y$ (i.e., noisy or reverberant speech signal) is a realization of a random vector $Y$.
+Given an observed measurement $y$, the goal of SE is to draw an estimate $\hat{x}$ from the posterior distribution $p_{\hat{X}\mid Y}(\cdot\mid y)$ such that $\hat{x}$ faithfully reconstructs the ground-truth $x$.